Q. How do I apply for Medicare?

 Q. How does Original Medicare work?

-A. In most cases, you can go to any doctor, other health care provider, hospital, or other facility that's enrolled in Medicare and is accepting new Medicare patients.
+A. In most cases, you can go to any doctor, health care provider, hospital, or other facility that's enrolled in Medicare and is accepting new Medicare patients.
 Most prescriptions aren't covered by Original Medicare.

 Q. How much does Medicare cost?

-Q. What do Medicare Advantage plans cover?
+Q. What does Medicare Part C cover?

 Q. Does Medicare cover dental, eye exams, and hearing aids?